AroLeaf/psithurism/docs/guide/basics.md

 ## Functions

-In psithurism, everything is a function.
+In psithurism, everything is a function (yes, even literals!).

 ```py
 'hello!'  # function